chrisharrisUU/chrisharrisUU.github.io/_pages/about.md

 Hi, I am an assistant professor at Utrecht University.
 My research revolves around decisions by experience, that is, how learning depends on previously encountered information.
 I am interested in decision-making and sampling in a broader social cognition framework.

-My teaching revolves around social psychology and statistics classes.
-I teach mainly in the Bachelor program, but also in the (research) master program, at the University College, and supervise theses.
+My teaching revolves around social psychology and statistics classes in our Bachelor, Master, and Research Master programs as well as at our University College.
+I supervise bachelor, master, and research master theses as well as a PhD candidate.